mezez/blockchain-and-crypto-on-a-custom-built-network-protocol/README.md

 To run the project you must have python version 3.9.*.
 Inside a terminal, you need to run these commands in this order to setup all required libraries:

-1. python -m venv venv to create a virtual environment if not already automatically created by using environments such as pycharm
+1. python -m venv venv to create a virtual environment (if not already automatically created by using environments such as pycharm)
 2. venv\Scripts\activate
 3. pip install -r requirements.txt
+(Steps 1 and 2 above can be skipped if already handled by your IDE or dev environment.
+The ultimate goal is to be able to install the requirements in the requirements.txt file)

 *Running the project:*

 To run the project in beginning you must set TRACKER_URL variable at the top of the cheese_network/cheese_protocol.py file to your IP address.
 For running all tests on a single computer, this can be set to "localhost".

-For different computers over a network e.g. on a mobile hotspot.
+For different computers over a network e.g. on a mobile hotspot:

 1. Connect your tracker computer as well as the peers computers to the applicable hotspot
 2. Go to your hotspot settings to find the allocated IP address of the tracker computer